ocmts/ocmts.github.io/index.md

 ]
 ```

-after we defined the classes, we deploy them into the cloud:
+Then deploy them into the cloud:

 ```sh
 ocm model update